nv1327/SocialSiren/README.md

 ## Improvements for the future:
 - Improve the Node.js Schema model to only PATCH/PUT the longitude and latitude rather than the entire user schema.
 - Improve anonymity measures and use further encryption like bcryptjs if needed
+- Ideally, we'd want to decentralize and let each phone communicate/find distances through Bluetooth since at scale doing all of those calculations would be impossible.
+Calculating people within proximity for thousands of users could very well be optimized but our current model is simply a demo concept and is not meant for any sort of production or testing.
+Another advantage of Bluetooth would be more accurate distances rather than long. and lat.
+GPS positions.

 ### Contributions